 UE security capabilities: The set of identifiers corresponding to the ciphering and integrity algorithms implemented in the UE.
 This includes capabilities for EPS AS and NAS, and includes capabilities for UTRAN and GERAN if these access types are supported by the UE.

 UE EPS security capabilities: The UE security capabilities for EPS AS and NAS.

+UE-to-HSE: UE to Home Security Endpoint

+UE-to-EAS: UE to Enterprise Application Server

 User plane: Within the context of TS 33.401, this means the data path between UE and Serving Gateway that does NOT go via the MME.